Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Background and Related Work

 \subsection{AI Agent Guardrail: Neural versus Symbolic}

-Although AI agents are powerful and have been adopted across domains~\cite{sierra2026, cursor, hippocratic2026, openclaw2026}, they also raise serious safety and security concerns as they may use tools and interact with environments in harmful ways~\cite{ma2026safety, 10.1145/3716628}.
-We interpret safety and security broadly: security typically concerns confidentiality, integrity, and availability in the presence of an adversary, while safety concerns real-world harm, such as physical and financial harm, misinformation, manipulation, and stress, often caused by unintended behaviors~\cite{kaestnermlip}.
-To mitigate these risks, researchers have explored a range of methods.
+Although AI agents are powerful and widely adopted~\cite{sierra2026, cursor, hippocratic2026, openclaw2026}, they may use tools to interact with environments in unintended ways, raising security and safety concerns~\cite{ma2026safety, 10.1145/3716628} (Sec.~\ref{sec:definingsafety}).
+To prevent agents from taking insecure or unsafe actions, researchers have explored various methods.

-One line of research aims to train the underlying LLM that supports the AI agent to be safe and secure, so that safety and security properties are baked into the LLM itself, rather than enforced by surrounding architectures such as guardrails~\cite{xiang2025guardagentsafeguardllmagents, luo-etal-2025-agrail,rebedea-etal-2023-nemo}.
-Researchers have explored post-training alignment, especially supervised fine-tuning and reinforcement learning from human feedback (RLHF)~\cite{ouyang2022training,bai2022hh, stiennon2020learning, glaese2022improvingalignmentdialogueagents}, as well as approaches that partially replace human feedback with AI-generated signals, such as asking a model whether a proposed action is safe~\cite{bai2022constitutional, lee2023rlaif, yuan2024selfrewarding}.
-Other work explored adversarial data collection and risk-focused active learning~\cite{perez2022red,ganguli2022reduceharms, glaese2022improvingalignmentdialogueagents}.
-These methods help steer model behavior toward safer and more secure outputs.
-However, because LLMs are inherently probabilistic and susceptible to prompt injection attacks, they cannot provide formal \textit{guarantees} that the model will not violate particular safety or security properties, with or without an attacker.
+One line of research trains the underlying LLM supporting the AI agent to be secure and safe, embedding these properties in the model itself rather than enforcing them externally.
+Researchers have explored post-training alignment, particularly supervised fine-tuning and reinforcement learning from human feedback (RLHF)~\cite{ouyang2022training, bai2022hh, stiennon2020learning, glaese2022improvingalignmentdialogueagents}, and methods that replace human feedback with AI-generated signals~\cite{bai2022constitutional, lee2023rlaif, yuan2024selfrewarding}.
+Other work explored adversarial data collection and risk-focused active learning~\cite{perez2022red, ganguli2022reduceharms}.
+These methods reduce the likelihood of insecure or unsafe actions, but because LLMs are inherently probabilistic, they cannot \textit{guarantee} that agents will never violate specific security or safety requirements.

-Beyond modifying the underlying LLM, another line of research introduces guardrails that operate at runtime in the agent implementation \textit{around} the model.
-This is also the focus of our work.
-These guardrails can be categorized as neural and symbolic guardrails.
+Another line of research introduces runtime guardrails built \textit{around} the LLM.
+We distinguish two kinds: \textit{neural} guardrails (inductive) and \textit{symbolic} guardrails (deductive).